The skin is made up of three layers, which all perform their own unique role in keeping your skin healthy:

 It is the first and outermost protective layer of your skin, responsible for your skin colour, tone and appearance.
 If the Epidermis is damaged or impaired, this can cause premature ageing, dryness and skin issues.

-The Epidermis however is not just one single layer.
-It is made up of its own series of layers,
+The Epidermis is not just one single layer, though; it is made up of its own series of layers,

-starting with a top layer (the Stratum Corneum), which is made up of old dead skin cells.
-These old cells are replaced by new cells, made in the deeper Epidermis layers, in your skin’s natural renewal cycle.
+starting with a top layer - the Stratum Corneum - which is made up of old dead skin cells.
+Through your skin’s natural renewal cycle, these old cells are replaced by new cells which are made in the deeper Epidermis layers.

 The Hypodermis, or subcutaneous fat layer, is the deepest layer of skin.
 It is where body fat is stored and helps your skin to absorb impact.